On-Screen Keyboard Template 6.3

 1. Open Global -> Extensions and insert On-Screen Keyboard Global template.

 That is about it!
-So if you happy with default template settings:
+So if you're happy with the default template settings:

 that is all you have to do.
-By default the osk program is called and it happens on
+The osk program is a default and it opens on a

 double-click (double-touch) event at any prompt.
-Template generates true global flag
+The template generates a true global flag

 OSK:NoKeyboard (visible in all DLLs of multi-dll application), so you can use it to

-you Ok this global extension, template broadcasts those default settings to all application
+you Ok this global extension, the template broadcasts those default settings to all application

 procedures.
 So to change global defaults after this you have to delete this global